LiamPack/LiamPack.github.io/posts/chaos_in_optics.md

-I'll be building [Franklin](https://franklinjl.org/) macros to accommodate this kind of post, which will help the development of future posts in a similar style.
+I'll be building [Franklin](https://franklinjl.org/) macros to accommodate this kind of post, which will help the development of future posts of a similar style.

 # Abstract